• Skip to primary navigation

 Author: Lee

-These Pumpkin Sugar Cookies are sweet, super soft and chewy with a mild pumpkin flavor throughout.
-Topped with a maple glaze drizzle, they’re gluten free, nut free, egg free and easily vegan.
+These Pumpkin Sugar Cookies are sweet, super soft and chewy eggless sugar cookies with a mild pumpkin flavor throughout.
+Drizzled with a maple glaze, they’re also gluten free, nut free, easily vegan and only require 30 minutes of chilling!
+If you love pumpkin desserts, these beauties are for you!

 Print Recipe Pin Recipe